SwedbankPay/developer.swedbankpay.com/checkout-v3/migration-guide.md

 ## Status Parameter

-In v3.1, we have updated the parameter formerly named "state" from v2 to "status," also expanding the range of values that are given to reflect more accurately what stage the transaction is in.
+In v3.1, we have updated the parameter formerly named `state` from v2 to `status`, also expanding the range of values that are given to reflect more accurately what stage the transaction is in.

 **Initialized**